-- Collaborate with the two local school districts to provide healthy eating education through classroom curriculum support, parent meetings, health initiatives and/or cooking classes. - Participate in at least one school wellness committee to offer support and guidance on healthy eating program and policy development. - Participate in employee health initiatives to provide information on healthy eating and exercise to our employees. - Conduct one-on-one and group nutritional counseling programs in conjunction with wellness initiatives as resources allow.
+- Collaborate with three (60%) local school districts to provide healthy eating education through classroom curriculum support, parent meetings, health initiatives and/or cooking classes. - Participate in at least one school wellness committee to offer support and guidance on healthy eating program and policy development. - Collaborate with MSU Extension and UW Extension initiatives to provide healthy eating support in public school programming. - Conduct one-on-one and group nutritional counseling programs in conjunction with wellness initiatives at area employers community as resources allow.

 By providing healthy eating education in the school system, we can reach whole families and provide support that will encourage making better food choices and increased knowledge of weight management programs available that will dramatically improve their health.
 Additionally, the tone and temperament of outreach with Aspirus, using our cultural promise of passion for excellence, compassion for people also allows for greater visibility of other health services including regular doctor visits and well child checkups.